qbi11y/update-carbon/README.md

 # update-carbon
 Automatically update the Carbon toolkit.

 If you haven't already, clone the Carbon Design Kit repo (https://github.com/carbon-design-system/carbon-design-kit).
 When you clone the repo it will create a folder called 'carbon-design-kit'.
-Once you have cloned the repo<br/>
+Once you have cloned the repo you can begin the process.<br/>

 # Getting Started
 Open your terminal (CMD + Space start typing 'terminal')<br/>